 If you feel like doing something a bit more active, you can also walk down into the El Tajo gorge itself.

-We continued our journey and got to Marbella for the last half-day of our Andalusia road trip.
+I continued my journey and got to Marbella for the last half-day.

-I added Marbella to my one-week Andalucia itinerary because I was looking for a relaxing way to spend our last half day.
+I added Marbella to my one-week Andalucia itinerary because I was looking for a relaxing way to spend the last half day.

 This city is considered a luxurious summer holiday destination, but it has a lot more to it.
 Take a free walking tour to explore it with a guide.